 What Happened Before The Big Bang?

-The Big Bang.
 The genesis of the universe.
 It’s hard to imagine anything happening before the Big Bang, and rightly so.
 This is because time itself was created at that moment.
+So what happened before this “moment of creation”?
 Is it worth pondering this enigmatic and controversial question?
-We think so…
+We think so.

 A Controversial Question?